End-of-Year Questions to Help You Reflect on Your Career

 In the midst of all the Christmas parties and last-minute deadlines, the end of the year is a time for both celebration and reflection, and the wind-down process is a valuable opportunity to review your successes, goals and lessons learnt.

-As a year unlike any other comes to a close, career reflection is the best way to prepare for 2021, enabling you to look back over the many ups and downs, assess where you stand regarding your career objectives and refocus yourself for a fresh start.
+As the year comes to a close, career reflection is the best way to prepare for 2022, enabling you to look back over the many ups and downs, assess where you stand regarding your career objectives and refocus yourself for a fresh start.

 Are you Satisfied in Your Role?